Xi'an H-6

-The Xi'an H-6(轰-6 (Hōng-6) (Note: Also transliterated in English-language sources as the Xian H-6.)), also known as Zhanshen (战神 (zhàn shén, War God)) is a Chinese twin-engine jet heavy bomber manufactured by the Xi'an Aircraft Industrial Corporation.
+The Xi'an H-6 (轰-6 (Hōng-6) (Note: Also transliterated in English-language sources as the Xian H-6.)) is a Chinese twin-engine jet heavy bomber manufactured by the Xi'an Aircraft Industrial Corporation.
 It is a license-built version of the Soviet Tupolev Tu-16 and remains the primary bomber aircraft of the People's Liberation Army Air Force (PLAAF).